alexdevero/alex-devero-blog/__drafts__/draft--js-localstorage.md

 ## Conclusion: Getting Started with Web Storage API - Local Storage and Session Storage

 The Web Storage API with its local storage and session storage mechanisms provides a nice and comfortable way to store data in the browser.
-I hope that this tutorial helped you understand what local storage and session storage mechanisms are, how to use them and when to use which depending on how persistent the data you want to be.
+In a recap, you've learned what local and session storage mechanisms are.
+Next, you've learned what are the main differences between those two.

+After that, you've also learned about the default Web Storage API methods, what each does and how to use it.
+Lastly, you've learned how to use for and for...in loops to loop over web storage.
+I hope you enjoyed this tutorial and learned something that will help you become a better JavaScript developer.

 [xyz-ihs snippet="thank-you-message"]